custom-components/pyscript/README.md

 services and triggers are re-created on `reload`.
 Any currently running functions (ie, functions that have been triggered and are actively executing Python code or waiting inside `task.sleep()` or `task.wait_until()`) are not stopped by `reload` - they continue to run until they finish (return).
-You can terminate these running functions too on `reload` if you prefer by using `task.unique()` in both the script file preamble and inside those functions.
+You can terminate these running functions too on `reload` if you wish by calling `task.unique()` in the script file preamble (ie, outside any function definition), so it is executed on load and reload, which will terminate any running functions that have previously called `task.unique()` with the same argument.

 ## Accessing state variables